inniyah/usb-can/README.md

 ## Requirements
 * can-utils

+Please note that this module cannot be used together with slcan!

 ## Building & Installation
 To build the module and the userspace tools run ``make`` in ``src`` and ``src/modules`` or run
 ````